 "Whether on the team or with a friend, it was in him that if duty called, he was drawn to it," Milan said.

 After graduation, he wanted to travel and he wanted to play football as long as he could.
-That quest took Coffland to Finland, where he and Mike McGrann, a linebacker from Cornell, were the American ringers in a nascent European league.
+That quest took Coffland to Finland, where he and McGrann, a 6-foot-6 linebacker from Cornell, were the American ringers in a nascent European league.
 "He was enigmatic, this tough, hard-nosed college athlete who wanted to have these incredible debates about theology and the role of God in our lives," McGrann remembered.

 After his playing days in Finland, he coached for an Australian league based in Melbourne and ran the Hanaua Hawks football team in Frankfurt, Germany.
-He wrote proudly that he turned every team he coached from a loser to a winner.
+He later wrote proudly that he turned every team he coached from a loser to a winner.
 "Using the same limited athletes as the previous year, I never coached a team that lost more than three games in a season," he said.
 "This fact has nothing to do with expertise in strategy or simple blind luck, instead it has everything to do with my ability to alter the mindset of individuals to do things they previously never thought possible."

 The one threat he could not avoid was a falling tree that left him bleeding from the ears and badly banged up.
-He had to come home without sufficient research, and instead of writing a dissertation on a topic that failed to inspire him, he discontinued his studies.
+He had to come home without sufficient research, and instead of writing another dissertation on a topic that failed to inspire him, he discontinued his studies.

 None of it was enough.